mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 ```

 To make it easy to see we're going to put the camera directly above the origin
 looking down.
-The easist way to do that is to use the `lookAt` function.
+The easiest way to do that is to use the `lookAt` function.
 The `lookAt`
 function will orient the camera from its position to "look at" the position
 we pass to `lookAt`.
 Before we do that though we need to tell the camera
 which way the top of the camera is facing or rather which way is "up" for the